mzks/glgl/README.md

 ```
 glgl --ip 192.168.0.1
 ```
-The GL840 IP address should be used instead of `192.168.0.1` All channel will be set as DC input and its range 10V.
+Your GL840 IP address should be used instead of `192.168.0.1` All channel will be set as DC input and its range 10V as a default.
-As a default run, csv file and json file will be created at the current direcory like `data-20221105-bs664s.csv` and `bs664s.json`.
+In this command, csv file and json file will be created at the current direcory like `data-20221105-bs664s.csv` and `bs664s.json`.
 The csv naming style is configurable (see later).
 The `bs664s` is a deterministic hash generated with all config options.
 Files with different configurations are saved with deferent names.